RubySteps/21-day-challenge/2_adventures/001/jbrains/07/README.md

 I look for things to clean up.
 I no longer need `Direction.west` and remove it.
 I would prefer not to need `Direction.north`, but I think I prefer it to `new Direction(1, 0)`, at least for now, so I keep it.

+I also notice that, at least for now, if the ant continues walking indefinitely, then the same four squares will be marked as black-colored over and over again.
+This doesn't affect the correctness of the code, but only wastes memory, so I don't mind for now.
+I don't want to forget about this potential problem, however, so I log it as an issue.

 ## The Result

+I find the design very cohesive so far.
+We have scattered assumptions that the ant always stands on a white square.
+I'd like to deal with that next.